 There were many questions and not many answers for those who had suffered exponential losses.
 Northstar’s internalized management team was equipped with many excuses for the decline in value, such as employee cost increases, cash flow issues, and occupancy problems.

 In June 2019, Northstar Healthcare claimed to have a portfolio of over 630 properties, flaunting a collective value of approximately $2.4 billion.
 Still, there has been substantial evidence that the Non-Traded REIT company’s strategy was never profitable.

 Since 2015, Northstar Healthcare Income REIT has been making attempts to repay investors who have suffered immeasurable losses.
 However, payments that have been made returned the invested money without profits.
 There has been plenty of debate surrounding this approach, as investors did not necessarily know that they were not making money over time.

 The company’s financial data revealed that although they had raised approximately $1.8 billion, accumulated losses totaled around $1 billion.
 Unfortunately, there was no silver lining waiting just around the corner for shareholders, as management decided to suspend payments to clients in 2019, further decreasing the value of units.

-The decision to suspend dividend distributions to shareholders and investors was made by the Northstar Healthcare REIT board, following an in-depth analysis of the company.
+The decision to suspend dividend distributions to shareholders and investors was made by the Northstar Healthcare Income REIT board, following an in-depth analysis of the the company’s operations and strategic objectives.
 They considered the entity’s business, liquidity sources, capital requirements, and financial health, opting to preserve capital by suspending monthly payments to stockholders.